Healthy Programs at Your Place of Worship

 Connect with Local Organizations to Host a National Diabetes Prevention Program (NDPP)

-The National Diabetes Prevention Program is a lifestyle change program by The Center of Disease Control and Prevention.
+The National Diabetes Prevention Program is a lifestyle change program by the Centers for Disease Control and Prevention.
 This scientifically proven program helps those affected with prediabetes delay or even prevent Type 2 Diabetes and the health issues—like heart disease and stroke—that often accompany it.

 We encourage you to join with community organizations in the fight against diabetes.
-By hosting a National Diabetes Prevention Program with partners like the YMCA, you can take the lead on educating communities about the dangers of a disease that impacts an estimated one in eight adults in Louisiana.7
+By hosting a National Diabetes Prevention Program with partners like the YMCA, you can educate communities about the dangers of a disease that impacts an estimated one in eight adults in Louisiana.7